ProkopHapala/SimpleSimulationEngine/doc/python/MHD/MHD_Plasma_Nozle_python.md

 ### What it intentionally does *not* do yet

-- No explicit plasma dynamics (no forces, no gas pressure, no springs).
+- No multi‑ring or full soft‑body plasma dynamics (no springs between many plasma segments, no remeshing, no shape change beyond a single loop).
 - No resistive losses, radiation, or finite conductivity effects.
 - No full MHD (pressure, density, temperature fields in the volume).
 - No control‑point (Method 2) solver; everything is Method 1 (flux/circuit).

-The Python code is therefore best viewed as a **static flux‑compression circuit solver and visualizer**, not as a full MHD engine.
+The main scripts described so far (especially `demo_coil_motion_flux.py`) are therefore best viewed as **static flux‑compression circuit solvers and visualizers**, not as full MHD engines.

 ## 7. Relation to the WebGL Design Document